turingschool/try-turing/backend-online-advanced/hashes/index.md

 end
 ```

-Getting a little spicier, let's say I want to list out all kahoots that have been _favorited_.
+Getting a little spicier, let's say I want to list out all videos that have been _favorited_.

 ```ruby
 #  step 1: filter out favorites and store them in an new array